 This is a small house designed to be prefabricated and used as a weekend retreat in a larger landscape, along the movement of the ‘tiny house’.
 Large openings on all four sides take advantage of views and allow for natural cross-ventilation.
 The large deck emerges from one side to act as an extension of the indoor space.

 This is a new master suite and carport addition for some dear friends in Spokane, now in construction.
-The addition will attach via an enclosed bridge to the main level of their home, with a set of stairs leading down to the open carport below.
+The addition attaches via an enclosed bridge to the main level of their home, with a set of stairs leading down to the open carport below.
 You can follow the owner’s construction sequence photos here.

 The goal of this project was to seamlessly add a new master bedroom to a craftsman style home, while repurposing space within the existing house for a new master bathroom and computer room.
 Additional upgrades were made to the kitchen and an existing bathroom, and the entire home was rewired with new solar panels added at the roof.